 I mentioned above that the action stands over a few days.
 Well it depends.
 Some say that it happens over various months.
 In the book you cannot tell exactly.
 They only mention that they find useless to watch the clock as the time has dilated.
 I tend to believe the second option, that they spent various months there, as there are arguments to sustain this theory.
 When they get there they can barely stand the heat, but as time passes cold starts to come out, and they need thicker clothes.
 Also, at the end of the novel, the author mentions that the engineer from the 404 and the girl from the Dauphine were having a baby.
 And you can’t make a baby from one day to another.
 Whatever the truth, the novel remains as it is, a literary masterpiece.

-The novel had also big impact into the world.
+The novel also had a big impact into the world.
 During the decade of the 90s, the brand of automobiles Renault made three advertisements inspired by The southern highway, although only one saw the lights.

 It is said to have inspired the French film Week End, filmed in 1967 and directed by Jean-Luc Godard.